Resident Handbook

 No one is permitted to leave their personal items in common bathrooms.
 Any items found left in a common bathroom will be considered abandoned and discarded.

 Residents are expected to clean common areas after using them, including removing all trash and returning furniture to its original configuration.
 If common areas are not kept clean or are damaged, the entire community using the space will be held responsible for the damage or cleaning charges.
-Common areas may be closed to use if there are repeated issues with cleanliness, noise, or damage.
+Common areas may be closed if there are repeated issues with cleanliness, noise, or damage.

 Residents are expected to leave the computer lab as it was found.
 Removing keyboards, mice, or any other equipment from the space will be considered theft.
-The computer lab should be ktp clean, and all trash should be put in appropriate trash receptacles.
+The computer lab should be kept clean, and all trash should be put in appropriate trash receptacles.
 If a computer lab is not clean, please notify the front desk.

-The computer labs are intended for academic or emergency use, and any residents needing the lab for that purpose have priority.
+Computer labs are intended for academic or emergency use, and any residents needing the lab for that purpose have priority.

 Residents cannot engage in disorderly conduct, which is defined as any behavior that is disruptive (regardless of intent) to the rights of others or to the daily productive functioning of self or others.